Borrowing With Peer-to-Peer Loans: How it Works

-Peer to peer (P2P) lending is a way to borrow without using a traditional bank or credit union.
-If you’re in need of a loan, you’ll definitely want to look at a few P2P lenders as you shop around.
-If you’ve got good credit, P2P loan rates can be surprisingly low.
-With less-than-perfect credit, you’ve still got a decent shot at getting approved for an affordable loan with these online lenders.
+Peer to peer (P2P) lending is an option for borrowing from individuals without using a traditional bank or credit union.
+If you need a loan, it’s worth evaluating P2P lenders as you shop around.
+Especially if you have good credit, P2P loan rates can be surprisingly low.
+Even with less-than-perfect credit, you may get approved for an affordable loan with these online lenders.

-P2P loans are loans made by individuals and investors – as opposed to loans that come from your bank.
-People with extra money offer to lend that money to others (individuals and businesses) in need of cash.
-A P2P service (such as a website) matches lenders and borrowers so that the process is relatively easy for all involved.
+P2P loans are loans that individuals and investors make—as opposed to loans that come from your bank.
+People with extra money offer to lend that money to individuals and businesses through online services.
+A P2P service (typically a website) is a central marketplace matching lenders and borrowers, making the process relatively easy for everybody involved.

 Benefits of Borrowing with P2P

-P2P loans aren’t always better than loans from a bank or credit union, but they have some unique features that make them competitive.
+P2P loans aren’t always better than loans from traditional banks and credit unions, but they are typically competitive.

-Low costs: you can often borrow at relatively low rates using P2P loans.
-You just need to pay enough interest to make your lender happy – and most of the interest you pay goes directly towards compensating your lender.
-With banks and credit unions, there are higher overhead costs for branch networks, other lines of business, and a large workforce.
+Low rates: You can often borrow at relatively low rates using P2P loans.
+Banks and credit unions have to cover overhead costs for branch networks, other lines of business, and a large workforce.
 P2P borrowing is usually a better deal than using a credit card, but it’s always worth comparing rates.
 As you do so, pay attention to promotional rates, and determine whether or not you’ll pay off your debt quickly.

 Origination fees: You may need to pay an up-front origination fee of 1 to 5 percent to fund your loan with a P2P lender.
 That charge depends on the total amount you borrow, so a $1,000 loan might feature a $50 fee.
 Compared to a personal loan at a bank, those fees can be high.
-On the other hand, they can come in lower when compared to a second mortgage (and the process is easier).
-Of course, there are additional charges for items like late payments.
+On the other hand, you’d probably pay more for a second mortgage (and the process is easier).
+Of course, you pay additional fees for things like late payments.

-Quick and easy: shopping for loans is a pain.
+Quick and easy: Shopping for loans is a pain.
 And after you apply, you might have to wait a while to find out if you’re approved.
 With P2P loans, some of that pain is eased.
-The application process is generally easy, and you can often find out relatively quickly whether or not your loan is likely to get funded.
+The application process is typically straightforward, and you can often find out relatively quickly whether or not your loan is likely to get funded.
 Actual funding might take a few days or longer (as investors choose whether or not to put money towards your loan).
-Fortunately, if you need a quick decision, other non-bank online lenders can come through for you.
+Decisions are increasingly quick, as non-bank lenders online fund loans as large investors.

-Credit matters, but blemishes are okay: in a world where lenders are reluctant to lend to anybody with negative items in their credit history, P2P lenders remain an attractive option.
-You need to have decent credit to get approved—a FICO score in the mid 600’s is best—but P2P might give you more options than you have available from lenders where you live.
-The worse your credit is, the more these loans will cost (with higher interest rates), but that’s the case anywhere you go.
+Credit matters, but blemishes are okay: In a world where lenders are reluctant to lend to those with negative items in their credit history, P2P lenders remain an attractive option.
+You need decent credit to get approved—a FICO score in the mid 600s or higher is best—but P2P might give you more options than currently with lenders in your area.
+The worse your credit is, the more these loans will cost (with higher interest rates), but that’s the case with most lenders.

 Types of Loans

-P2P loans started out as personal unsecured loans – you could borrow for any legal purpose you wanted, and you did not have to pledge collateral to get approved for the loan.
-Those are still the most common types of loans, and they are the most flexible: you can put the money towards debt consolidation, a new car, home improvements, or starting a business.
-If you want to borrow for higher education, verify whether or not that is possible with your lender.
+Personal loans are still the most common P2P loans, and they are the most flexible: You can put the money toward debt consolidation, a new car, home improvements, or starting a business.
+If you want to borrow for higher education, verify whether or not that’s allowed with your lender.
 Student loans might be a better option for education funding anyway.

-Over time, specialized P2P lenders have started to offer loans for specific uses (like business loans or fertility treatment), as well as loans that you can secure with collateral.
+Specialized P2P lenders now offer loans for specific uses (like business loans or fertility treatment), as well as loans that you can secure with collateral.

 Popular P2P Lenders

-The list of P2P lenders is constantly growing.
-The concept got popular with Prosper.com and Lending Club, both of which are still major players in the P2P space.
-If you’re going to get a loan, it’s probably worth getting a quote from one of those two sources (and get additional quotes from others, if you’d like).
-Be sure to research any lender on your radar and read reviews from reputable sources before you apply for a loan – you’ll need to provide sensitive information such as your Social Security Number, and you don't want to give that information to an identity thief (or a plain-old money thief).
+The list of choices is continually growing.
+P2P loans became popular with Prosper.com and Lending Club, both of which still offer fixed-rate loan options.
+If you’re going to get a P2P loan, it’s probably worth getting a quote from one of those two sources (and get additional quotes from others, if you’d like).
+Be sure to research any lender on your radar and read reviews from reputable sources before you apply for a loan.
+To borrow, you need to provide sensitive information like your Social Security Number, and you don't want to give that information to an identity thief.

-There are plenty of other lenders, and some good options come from less “pure” P2P lenders: instead of borrowing from individual lenders, you borrow from other non-bank lenders.
-These online loans are funded by different types of investors, and the money might even come from banks (without the traditional bank borrowing experience).
+Several other good options are available.
+Some may not be “pure” P2P lenders: Instead of borrowing from individual lenders, you borrow from other non-bank lenders.
+A variety of investors fund those online loans, and the money might even come from banks (without the traditional bank borrowing experience).

 How it Works

 To borrow with a P2P loan, choose a lender and start the application process.
-You’ll need to provide details about yourself, and the lender may ask what your plans are for the money.
+You typically need to provide details about yourself, and the lender may ask what your plans are for the money.
 Most loans are personal loans, but lenders may promote different packages (home improvements or debt consolidation, for example).
 The lender checks your credit, and if you’re eligible for the service, investors can fund the loan.

-With some P2P lenders, funding is fast, but you may need to wait for funding, which can take several days or a few weeks.
-If your loan is funded, you’ll receive the money electronically and you’ll repay the loan with automatic electronic payments.
-You’ll generally repay over a period of three to five years, but you can almost always prepay without any penalty—which helps you save money on interest.
+With some P2P lenders, funding is fast, but you may need to wait for funding.
+The process can take several days or a few weeks.
+If your loan is funded, you receive the money electronically and repay the loan with automatic electronic payments.
+You typically repay over three to five years, but you can almost always prepay without any penalty—which helps you save money on interest.

-Credit reporting: as you repay your loan, you’ll build credit (most lenders report your activity to credit bureaus), which should help you borrow on better terms in the future.
-Of course, if payments come late or you default on the loan, your credit will suffer – so make it a priority and communicate with your lender if you fall on hard times.
+Credit reporting: You build credit as you repay your loan.
+Most lenders report your activity to credit bureaus, which should help you borrow on better terms in the future.
+But if you pay late or default on the loan, your credit will suffer, so make payments a priority and communicate with your lender if you fall on hard times.